 The ingredient list for this bread is super simple:

 Sometimes it’s nice to add golden or even dark raisins to the dough before braiding.
-You could also try adding cinnamon, chocolate or cream cheese.
+You could also try adding cinnamon, chocolate chips or cream cheese.
 I’ve also seen recipes where savory ingredients are added to the challah, like garlic and pesto sauce.

 Get creative!